-Lockdown measures in the fight against COVID-19 has unsurprisingly raised a number of questions around how we use our vehicles, with Members coming to us with questions on everything from maintaining their car to registration and insurance.
+Lockdown measures in the fight against COVID-19 have unsurprisingly raised questions around how we use our vehicles, with Members curious on everything from maintaining their car to registration and insurance.

 In Cars, driving and COVID-19: your questions answered we untangle some of the confusion you may have around your vehicle during this time.
 We'll keep these frequently asked questions and answers as up to date as possible - and we've also included links to other websites for further information.

 As well as adapting our operations to stay safe during COVID-19, we also launched a program to put our people, our vehicles and our other assets to practical use.
 On behalf of our Members, we are lending a hand to those in need across NSW during this difficult time – the vulnerable, the elderly and the isolated in our communities.

 Let’s keep moving forward together

 We’re all in this together, so let’s help each other by staying patient, following the advice of authorities, getting tested then staying home if we experience symptoms, and looking out for each other and for those more vulnerable in the community.